-This article describes the process a Datto partner will need to follow to obtain a Certificate of Destruction.
+This article describes the process for a Datto partner to obtain a Certificate of Destruction.

-A Certificate of Destruction is a legal document that confirms that logical blocks of the data array on a Datto appliance have been destroyed, and that they have no possible way of being restored if the drives were ever compromised.
+A Certificate of Destruction is a document that confirms that logical blocks of the data array on a Datto appliance have been destroyed and that it is not possible to restore them if the drives are ever compromised.

 You can request a Certificate of Destruction when you are: